Skip to main content

 Repulse

-The weapon uses force, shock, or gravity to push its target.
+The weapon uses force, shock, pressure, or gravity to hurl a target backward.

-A hit that causes at least a Shaken or Wounded result knocks the defender back d4 − Size inches, or d6 − Size inches with a raise.
+A hit that causes at least a Shaken or Wounded result knocks the target back d4 - Size inches, or d6 - Size inches with a raise.

 Snapfire

-If a character moves in the same round they fire a Snapfire weapon, they suffer −2 to Shooting.
+If a character moves in the same round they fire a weapon with Snapfire, they suffer -2 to Shooting.

 Stun

-The weapon delivers a powerful but nonlethal burst of energy that disrupts the nervous system or otherwise overloads the target.
+The weapon delivers a powerful nonlethal discharge that overloads the nervous system or otherwise incapacitates rather than kills.

-After resolving damage, the target must make a Vigor check, at −2 with a raise on the attack, or be Stunned.
+After damage is resolved, the target must make a Vigor roll, at -2 with a raise on the attack, or become Stunned.

 Three-Round Burst

-In this mode, the weapon has RoF 1, fires three bullets at once, and adds +1 to Shooting and damage rolls.
+In this mode, the weapon has RoF 1, fires three bullets at once, and gains +1 to Shooting and damage.

 Time

-These devices distort time around their targets, making them Distracted, Vulnerable, and reducing their speed by half until the end of their next turn.
+A target hit by a time weapon becomes Distracted, Vulnerable, and has its movement reduced by half until the end of its next turn.

 Two Hands

-A two-handed weapon may be used one-handed at −4.
+A two-handed weapon may be used in one hand at -4.

-The character still counts full Strength for damage but loses all other advantages such as Reach or Parry bonuses.
+The character still uses full Strength for damage, but loses all other advantages such as Reach or Parry bonuses.

 Vibro